Decomposing Borel functions using the Shore-Slaman join theorem: Proof of Main Theorem

 \subsection{Acknowledgements}

 The author is partially supported by a Grant-in-Aid for JSPS fellows.
 The author would like to thank Luca Motto Ros for his discourse on the concept of piecewise definable functions at the Dagstuhl Seminar 11411 entitled ``Computing with Infinite Data: Topological and Logical Foundations''.
-The author is also grateful to Matthew de Brecht and Arno Pauly for their insightful comments and discussion.
+The author is also grateful to Matthew de Brecht, Masahiro Kumabe, Andrew Marks, and Arno Pauly for their insightful comments and discussions.
+Finally, the author would like to thank the anonymous referees for their valuable comments and suggestions.